Transcatheter Aortic Valve Replacement (TAVR)

 You may be a candidate for TAVR if you have moderate or severe aortic stenosis.
 Symptoms of this disease include:

-- Fatigue – feeling tired most of the time.
-You feel like as if you do not have the energy to do the things you enjoy.
+- Fatigue or feeling tired most of the time; you feel as if you do not have the energy to do the things you enjoy

-Talk to one of our cardiac specialists if you’ve experienced any of these symptoms and to determine if a TAVR procedure is right for you.
+If you’ve experienced any of these symptoms, speak with one of our cardiac specialists to determine if a TAVR procedure is right for you.